westchesterbahai/westchesterbahai.github.io/_special-events/nyc_general_info.md

 diverse and second most widespread religion.
 Email <admin@westchesterbahais.org> for Zoom link and password.

-* Sept 13 - The power of prayer
+* October 4 - Stories of Abdu'l-Baha
-* Sept 20 - Divine virtues
+* October 11 - Stories About the Baha'i Faith